 It’s a given that your salespeople will want to take their CRM with them on their preferred devices.
 That’s why many CRMs come with iOS, Android or Windows mobile apps.
 But don’t stop at checking if a CRM can run on smartphones and tablets.
 Go one step further by visiting iTunes, Google Play and the Windows Phone Store.
 At those app stores, view customer reviews and gauge what users honestly think.

 Before you make your final decision, demo some of the most important features.
 Play around with an interactive online demo or arrange for a product expert to give you a guided tour.

 Unfortunately, on the company websites of many CRMs, videos labeled “demo” are often filled with flashy graphics, uplifting music and vague promises — they’re essentially just advertisements.
 If you can’t find genuine demos to help with your decision making, keep in mind that many CRMs offer free accounts for a limited number of users.
 Their hope is that you’ll upgrade to a full plan.
 Your objective should be to try to experience firsthand some of the strengths — or weaknesses — of the CRM before taking the plunge.

 CRMs can provide insight into social media monitoring, measuring your organization’s performance, and — perhaps, most importantly — boosting your sales.
 Picking the right solution for your organization, however, involves juggling competing goals from different organizational departments, weighing costs and committing to an IT solution that’ll probably be around at least a few years.
-Implementing a CRM involves a few more hurdles that you’ll have to jump over, such as customizing and integrating it.
+Implementing a CRM involves a few more hurdles that you’ll have to jump over, such as customizing your CRM software and integrating it.
 But once it’s up and running, and you’ve automated as many tasks as you can and tweaked it just right, your salespeople will appreciate it — because most of them probably just want a simple, strong solution that supports them doing what they’re great at: selling.